Skip to main content

 Tuturuuu SDK

 Official TypeScript/JavaScript SDK for interacting with the Tuturuuu platform.
-Provides type-safe access to workspace storage, files, and documents via API keys.
+Provides type-safe access to workspace storage, files, documents, and agent-friendly task workflows.

 Installation